afcarl/what-science-one-did-to-my-brain/slides.md

 > - Taking an engineering approach to measurement in the life sciences.
     - Systematically measuring how mutations affect phenotype.
-    - Deep learning algorithms to learn mapping from
+    - Deep learning algorithms to learn mapping from genotype to phenotype
     - Modelling error in measurement and propagating through phenotype predictions.
 > - Thinking at Scale: How much viral drug resistance is out there?